Pi4J/pi4j.github.io/content/sbc/x86-arm-riscv.md

 weight: 10
 ---

-Let's compare the different types of processors used for these SBCs.
+This is an overview of the different processor types used in computers, so also in Single Board Computers (SBCs).

 ## ARM: Efficient by Design